Aloim/Cybergenic/README.md

    ├── output/
    └── [your other project files]
 ```
-4. Run `/cybergensetup` in Claude Code to initialize
+4. Run `/cybergensetup` in Claude Code to initialize(restart Claudecode if the command doesnt appear)

 #### 2. Local LLM Version (Experimental)